 - Mat or tatami is 8m x 8m

 - Athletes are called Judoka

 The contest area for judo is a square mat eight meters by eight meters.
 A match typically lasts three to five minutes.
 The goal of a match is to gain a full point or “Ippon”, by either throwing the opponent flat on their back with force and control or holding the competitor down for 25 seconds.
 Once Ippon is scored the match is over.
 A half-point or “Waza-ari” is given for a throw executed with control, but lacking one of the required elements for Ippon.
 Two Waza-ari equal Ippon and will end the match.
 A Yuko is given when an opponent lands on their side or escapes after 15 seconds.
 No amount of Yukos equal Waza-ari and are only considered if the match ends with the score tied.
 If the score is tied at the end of the match it moves into a Golden Score or sudden death where the first contestant to achieve any score wins.

 The BC Winter Games feature athletes ages 14-16 who compete in various weight classes.
 The Games are an important part of the provincial athlete development model and have contributed to many athletes moving on to national competitions.

 Judo BC is the provincial organization responsible for the sport in BC and has initiated unique programs such as coaching clinics and officials development as part of the BC Games program.

 BC Games alumni have been making their mark on the national scene in recent years.
-Brandon Jobb (2006 BC Games) went on to win gold at the 2011 Canada Games and the 2011 National Junior Championships.
-Abby Lloyd (2010 BC Games) won silver at the 2011 Canada Games and gold at the 2011 National Junior Championships.
+BC Games alumni have been making their mark on the national scene in recent years.
+Ario Nishimura (2014 BC Winter Games) went on to win silver at the 2015 Canada Winter Games and bronze at the 2015 National Championships.